Correcting the timing difference between cylinders on the /2 BMW motorcycle twin.

 Since writing this, I have received several emails from people who have been scared off from trying this procedure.
 I don’t blame you.
 I have received 2 or 3 emails telling me how much the bike improved by this correction.
 That makes it worth writing it up.

 In recent years the magneto coils are failing.
 Some of the new and rewound coils are also failing.
 A new modern system can replace the original system.

 BMW Repair manual /2 ignition timing contradiction.

-I always put the strobe light on the advance and watched the weights during advance and retard.
+I always put the strobe light on the advance and watched the weights during the increasing rpm (advance) and decreasing rpm (retard process).
 That is because the flywheel doesn’t have enough marks to “watch” it there.
 The weights can make a big jump that isn’t visible at the flywheel.
 The advance has a peg to fit into a notch in the rotor.
 That “locates” it in one place.
-Idiots tighten them down a bit out of alignment, sometimes way out and it won’t run.
+Idiots tighten them down a bit out of alignment, sometimes way out, and it won’t run.
 The notch in the rotor gets “hogged” out a lot.
-As I tighten the bolt I rotate the advance against the direction of rotation.
+As I tighten the bolt, I rotate the advance against the direction of rotation.
 I think it was clockwise.
 That is where it would go anyway if the bolt were a bit loose.
 Just a small bit of insurance, but mostly it allowed me to put it back the same way every time.
-The way that the advance is located while bolt is tightened can change the timing a lot.
-The idea of it needing to get to 5800 for full advance is shocking.
+The way the advance is located while the bolt is tightened can change the timing.
+The idea of it needing to get to 5800 rpm for the full advance is shocking and wrong.

 Due to my request for contradictory evidence below, I received info from Klaus Wolter.
 I have visited his home on two occasions and respect him highly.
-Basically, he did a real test of the advance curve.
+He did a real test of the advance curve.
 He found that the advance curve changed slightly at the upper end of the rpm range.